klittle314/IHI_Covid_Public/README.md

 | Epoch 3 | phase 5 overall | phase 3 within epoch: 2020-07-05|
 | Epoch 3 | phase 6 overall | phase 4 within epoch: 2020-10-06|

 The excerpt of the Illinois data records shows that deaths reported on Sunday and Monday are systematically lower than the other days of the week.
-This appears to be an administrative source of variation in the death series, a special cause of variation, which will affect the control limits.
-Two low values each week will tend to inflate the variation and widen the control limits.
+This appears to be an administrative source of variation in the death series, a special cause of variation, which will affect the chart limits.
+Two low values each week will tend to inflate the variation and widen the chart limits.

 Observing this pattern in multiple data series, we sought to eliminate the special cause of variation.
 We limited the adjustment to data within Epochs 2 and 3 as the control limits are derived from the range of the day to day differences.
 In Epochs 1 and 4, we did not apply the adjustment; the c-charts are defined solely by the average value of the series and may be dominated by many days with zero deaths.